Sandra Leveson: Training

 From 1959, aged fourteen, to 1963, Leveson studied design at Caulfield Institute of Technology where she and sculptor Ken Leveson met while he was taking fashion illustration.
-She continued studies at the National Gallery School 1959-63 and they married in 1966 and lived in Sandringham and both taught at Brighton Technical College.
-In 1971 they were contemplating buying nineteenth-century mill near Castlemaine "for another environment to work in," but instead converted a warehouse to a studio-cum-townhouse at 4 Tyrone Street, South Yarra.
+She continued studies at the National Gallery School 1959-63 and they married in 1966 and lived in Sandringham.
+Both taught at Brighton Technical College.
+In 1971 they were contemplating buying nineteenth-century mill near Castlemaine "for another environment to work in," but instead converted a warehouse into a studio-cum-townhouse at 4 Tyrone Street, South Yarra.
 She undertook overseas study in the UK and US in 1974 and 1976.

 Career and reception

 Teacher

-While resident at 23 Tennyson Street, Sandringham, where she was photographed in 1970 by Paul Cox (lecturer at Prahran College) with her then husband Ken, Leveson taught printmaking at Brighton Technical College.
-From 1970 to 1982 she lectured in Fine Art at the Prahran College of Advanced Education where she was Head of printmaking 1972–82.
+While resident at 23 Tennyson Street, Sandringham, where she was photographed in 1970 by Paul Cox (a lecturer at Prahran College) with her then husband Ken, Leveson taught printmaking at Brighton Technical College.
+From 1970 to 1982, she lectured in Fine Art at the Prahran College of Advanced Education where she was Head of printmaking 1972–82.
 In Sydney, Prahran College graduate Carol Jerrems made a sequence of photographs of her in 1974 for A Book About Australia Women.